Nagendra1997/dummypy/README.md

 ## Step 4 - Configure TLS Certificate

+To configure TLS/SSL certificate you need to provide the folder path to the following files : cert.pem , chain.pem , privkey.pem

 Although Mesibo can automatically generate a self-signed certificate for you, it is recommended that you configure a valid certificate.
+Self-signed certificate is not considered valid by browsers and you may not be able to run Web API based applications.

-You can use any existing ceriticate, OR Letsencrypt which is a free service OR any other provides of your choice to get a secure ceritificate.
-Note that, wild card certificate is not recommended.
+You can use any existing ceriticate, OR Letsencrypt which is a free service OR any other provides of your choice to get a secure ceritificate.Note that, wild card certificate is not recommended.

 ## Step 5 - Run Mesibo
 Before running mesibo docker image, please ensure that you have configured it in mesibo console.
 ![Config Complete](not_running.jpg)

+Run mesibo :

 ```bash
 $ sudo docker run -p 5222:5222 -p 5228:5228 -p 80:80 -p 443:443 -p 4443:4443 -p 5443:5443 -p 513:513